jamesquinlan/principles-programming-languages/topics/c1_intro.md

 <!-- ------------------------------------- -->
 ## Computational Paradigms

 Programming languages imitate and abstract the operations of a computer.

+1. __Imperative Language__: A sequential execution of instructions, using variables representing memory locations, and the use of assignment to change their values.
+Imperative languages are based on the von Neumann model and represent most programming languages today.
+This model has some restrictions to provide parallel copmutation or other nondeterministic computation that does not depend on order.
+2. __Function Language__: Based on notion of a function as studied in the lambda calculus.
+Allows consice, abstract, and precise code.
+3. __Logical Language__: Based on symbolic logic.
+Allows concise, abstract, and precise code.
+4. __Object-oriented Language__: Allows writing reusable code that operators on objects, analog to real-world objects.
+Makes use of intution about the real-world objects.
+Object-oriented language is an extension of imperative language (using sequential execution of values in memory locations).
+Allows parallel processing.

 <!-- ------------------------------------- -->
 ## Language Defintion

+Formal definition and standardization of a language is desirable.
+Organizations including ANSI (American National Standards Institute) and ISO (International Organization for Standardization) publish definitions for many languages, i.e., C, C++, and Lisp.

+A language definition has two components:
+1. __Syntax__: structure of the language
+2. __Semantics__: meaning of the language

 ### Syntax